Musialke/pffrocd/README.md

 cmake ..
 ```

 6. Call `make` in the build directory.
-You can find the build executables and libraries in the directories `bin/` and `lib/`, respectively.
+You can find the build executables and libraries in the `bin/` and `lib/` directories, respectively.
 ```sh
 make
 ```

-7. To be able to run a process with higher priority modify limits.conf as explained here: https://unix.stackexchange.com/a/358332
+7. To be able to run a process with higher priority, modify limits.conf as explained here: https://unix.stackexchange.com/a/358332

 8. Calibrate Powertop to get power estimate readings